-It is often desirable to reduce minimum installation the clearances by placing the stove closer to walls so the installation takes up less floor space.
-You can safely reduce the minimum clearances by permanently installing a shield between the stove and combustible material.
-The rules for safe shields can be complicated, so read them carefully and follow exactly.
+It is often desirable to reduce the minimum installation clearances by placing the stove closer to walls so the installation takes up less floor space.
+You can safely reduce the minimum clearances bv permanently installing a shield between the stove and combustible material.
+The rules for safe shields can be complicated, so read them carefully and follow them exactly.
 Note that there may be minor regional differences in clearance reduction rules so be sure to check with your building or fire inspector before proceeding.

-7.4.1 Shield Construction Rules
+7.4.1 SHIELD CONSTRUCTION RULES